 The Elephant Room with Dylan Fox

-The Elephant Room with Dylan Fox will be the first in what we hope to be four total instalments of the project.
-This first edition will be addressing ‘gender’ while also challenging hetero centrism.
+The Elephant Room with Dylan Fox will be the first in what will be four editions tackling gender, race, disability and sexuality.
+This first edition will be addressing gender while also challenging heterocentrism.

 The Elephant Room aims to get people within the art world, both audiences and those working in the arts, to think about gender, race, disability and sexuality as areas that remain persistent concerns that require action.
 The project is also concerned with how representation manifests, looking at how we can diversify in a way that integrates rather than tokenism.

 Generously supported with funding from MK Community Foundation